ozyinc/website/content/cv.en.md

 {{< /cv/collapse >}}
 {{< cv/collapse title="Computer Engineering Design (CENG491-CENG492)" >}}

    This course (also known as the graduation project) has allowed me to use the things that I have learned by myself and during my internship at Stylelounge to create a product with a team of fellow senior students.
 The main aim of the course was not to deliver a production-ready app but just to create an MVP to showcase the product.
-For the details of the project visit: {{< todo >}}.
+For the details of the project you may visit the project's page [here](https://senior.ceng.metu.edu.tr/2019/cow/).

    With this course I had my first challenge on being part of a team and discussing architectural choices for a greenfield project for the first time.
 I have built greenfield projects before in my life (especially for METU YES and Stylelounge) but the scope was limited to a few components, and the team size of those projects were 1 (myself) with occasional discussions with my fellow engineers and my supervisor.

+{{< /cv/collapse >}}

+{{< cv/collapse title="Introduction to Machine Learning (CENG499)" >}}
+   With this course I was formally introduced with ML, the basic principles and many different algorithms with a special interest in Decision Trees, Support Vector Machines, Hidden Markov Models and Neural Networks.
+I believe that this course has provided me the insight for understanding and applying different mechanisms to further advance myself deep into other algorithms and advanced methodologies.

+   Within this course I was asked to implement decision trees using different entropy functions, pre-pruning and post-pruning methodologies; neural networks using different error functions and layouts; support vector machines with different kernels and cross validation methods.

+   I also had the opportunity to be a part of a team of 4 to tackle a real life problem that we chose.
+We chose to build a news article classifier after observing how many misclassifications Turkish newspaper networks have for their articles.
+We created a recurrent neural network using vectorization of words in the article as input, which performed better than manually selected labels provided by 2 different sources of Turkish articles.

 {{< /cv/collapse >}}
 {{< /cv/collapse >}}